mbrooker/mbrooker-blog/_posts/2025-02-04-versioning.md

 commit; -- T0
 </code></pre>

 So far so good.
-We've inserted two rows into our database.
+We've inserted three rows into our database.
 Next, we're going to run two concurrent transactions (from two different connections, call them `T1` and `T2`), like so:

 <pre><code class="language-sql">begin; -- T2
 begin; -- T1